 In this section you can create and name the routing scenarios.
-You will be able to setup where the calls are routed in the next step.
+You can set up where the calls are routed in the next step.
 To create a routing scenario, input its title, choose the number and click Create.

 The "without pressing" scenario is created by default.

 (“My PBX” – “Incoming calls and IVR”)

 In this section you have to indicate which extensions (extension numbers) will receive your calls and in what order.

 Scenarios consist of three consecutive steps: “First call to”, “Second call to”, “Third call to”.
 You can add one or more extension numbers to each one of them.
 In the “available numbers” column, mark the extension number you want to add and press “Add”.

 Your incoming calls will be routed to the extensions you've chosen, in the indicated order.

 In order for the phone system to function properly there must be a "without pressing" scenario in place.
 This is the default scenario which defines the routing of a call when the caller doesn't press any buttons.